By DeVry University

 - Frequently back up your data to reduce damage in case you are attacked by ransomware

-Cyber Security Programming Careers
+Pursue a Cyber Security Programming Career

 Remember that "cat and mouse" game we mentioned above?
 If you find the challenge of outwitting cybercriminals by staying one step ahead intriguing, then pursuing a career in the field of cybersecurity may be the right fit for you.